lbrezgin/test-guru/README.md

 <h2>Awards:</h2>

 <ol>
-    <li>Awards have a title, corresponding image, and criteria (criteria are created by the programmer beforehand) that, when met, awards the user.</li>
+    <li>Awards have a title, corresponding image, and criteria that, when met, awards the user.</li>
     <li>User can view all existing awards and their own awards.</li>
 </ol>